-The Miles by Discover Card is designed for those who want complete flexibility with the usage of their travel reward points, and don’t want to ever pay an annual fee for their credit card.
+The Discover it Miles Card is designed for those who want complete flexibility with the usage of their travel reward points, and don’t want to ever pay an annual fee for their credit card.

 The Miles card offers travel credits (“Miles”) that can be used for any type of travel (airline, cruise, vacation package, hotel, or car rental) and can be booked through multiple channels including; direct with the travel provider (i.e. the airline, hotel, rental car company, cruiseline, etc.), through a travel agent or through a travel website.